dinovski/asDamID/README.md

 1. Trim raw reads for long/short damID adapters

-2. Align trimmed reads with bowtie2 (default end-to-end, as required by SNPsplit) to a refrence genome N-masked at high quality homozygous SNPs differing between parental strains (eg. CAST/129)
+2. Align trimmed reads with bowtie2 (default end-to-end, as required by SNPsplit) to a reference genome N-masked at high quality homozygous SNPs differing between parental strains (eg. CAST/129)

 3. Assign allele-specific reads > spearate files for G1 specific, G2 specific, unassigned alignments, and conflictual.
 (Common alleles are those for which the maternal and paternal reads have the same number of mismatches and same position.
 If scores are the same but position is different between the reads, these ambiguous reads (UA) are output to a separate bam)